citrix/citrix-unified-workspace-api-spa-entra-sso-example/README.md

 ### SPA

 The SPA code assumes that you are running the TMS on `https://localhost:7182`.
-If you want to change that, you'll need to update the "TokenManagementBaseUri" field in [appsettings.json](./Citrix.UnifiedApi.Test.SPA.AAD/appsettings.json).
+If you're running the TMS on a different host, update the "TokenManagementBaseUri" field in [appsettings.json](./Citrix.UnifiedApi.Test.SPA.AAD/appsettings.json) to the correct value.

 ## Running the example